Use this compound interest rate calculator to marvel at the power of compounding.

 P = initial investment

-If you wish to read further on the formulas, you can take a look at this page.
+If you wish to read further on the formulas which the calculator is derived from, you can take a look at this page.

 Capitalise on the Power of Compounding